ChicagoCityscape/api/README.md

 ### 3. Boundaries API
 Visit [Boundaries (Places)](https://github.com/ChicagoCityscape/api/blob/master/boundaries.md) for details on how to get GeoJSON for wards, community areas, neighborhoods, Chicago Public Schools attendance areas, and other kinds of boundaries.

+## Troubleshooting
+- If you are using cURL to access the API and you are receiving results but unexpected results, try sending the parameters as a JSON payload, or "-d" properties, rather then encoding them in the URL.